 Whether you’re a homeowner or renting a temporary space, you’ve quickly learned that dust and dirt can accumulate in the most unlikely of places—and that your full-sized vacuum isn’t always as flexible as you need it to be.
 That’s where dustbusters come into play.
 These compact, lightweight handheld vacuums are essential for every home because they make tackling those hard-to-reach corners a breeze while also working as a convenient solution for unpredictable messes.

-When it comes to selecting a dustbuster for your space, it’s important to take components such as battery life and surface compatibility into consideration; some models that are designed to deliver a high-powered clean might need to be charged more often, whereas others may only be suitable for carpets or dry spills.
+When it comes to selecting a dustbuster for your space, it’s important to take components such as battery life, accessories, and surface compatibility into consideration; some models that are designed to deliver a high-powered clean might need to be charged more often, whereas others may only be suitable for carpets or dry spills.

 Here, the best dustbusters for every type of mess and surface.